When I Stopped Loving You

 Chapter 1

-"I'll go to F Country.
-For the new medical research project."
+"I'll go to F Country for the new medical research project."

-Alice Baker's voice was steady, calm, resolute.
+Alice Baker's voice was steady, calm and resolute.

 "Yes."

-Except right now, he wasn't cold at all.
+Except tonight, he wasn't cold at all.

 "Stella, this is for you.
 Your birthday gift.
 Let me put it on you."